-4. Strategic Focus of NILA:
+Strategic Focus of NILA:

-A. Unique Business Model - Diversified and Flexible:
+Unique Business Model - Diversified and Flexible:

 Your company has developed a unique business model of construction contracts on EPC/LSTK, EPC+PPP and PPP mode for AH projects as well as Urban Infrastructure Projects.
 Your Company has successfully leveraged the construction expertise to grow into construction contracts from government authorities and reputed corporates.
 Your Company holds commercial properties in the prime location of Ahmedabad and such lease rent ensures continues revenue.
-An integrated well balanced business model of construction and development of government and private projects and contracts provides hedging.

-This diversified business model for Empowering Lives has shown great strength in the past years of challenging business environment.
+This diversified business model for Transforming Lives has shown great strength in the past years of challenging business environment.
 Leasing ensures steady cash flow income while construction contracts of Government assure timely and confirmed recovery of dues, whereas the PPP projects ensure better profitability margins.
 Your Company has developed in-house expertise in the entire gamut of construction and execution - including design, planning & estimation, project preparation, project execution, interior designing, integration of project management.

-B. Project Selection and Execution:
+Project Selection and Execution: